 A borough of London, Enfield lies in the capitals northern border.

 Taking the A10 north from London proper will land you directly in its core.
-Redevelopments that started in 1999 have turned the once sleepy borough and its districts into a thriving suburban center.
+Redevelopments that started in 1999 have turned the once sleepy borough and its districts into a thriving suburban centre.
 As the cost of living in the heart of London started to increase many of its workers and businesses began looking for more affordable places to call home.
 However, both people and the corporations they worked for did not want to be removed too far away from central London and its amenities, not to mention its commerce.

 For many, Enfield represented a happy medium of sorts.
 Here was a place that had one foot in the city and one foot in the countryside.
 It straddled a thriving, bustling metropolis and placid suburbia.
 More importantly, it was a happy medium for people looking to do business with London without suffering the overhead that comes along with doing business in London.